Nadrieril/blog/_posts/2025-12-18-autoref-and-autoderef-for-first-class-smart-pointers.md

 ## Putting it all together

 Let's go through a bunch of examples.
 In what follows `e` is the expression of interest that we want to desugar and typecheck.
-We also assume:
+We also assume the obvious place operations on standard library types, as well as:
 ```rust
 struct Struct {
     field: Field,